Provide a Special Event

-Thank you for your consideration and willingness to participate in a group program for our patients and families.
-Our patients, families, and staff are very appreciative of your support!
+Thank you for your consideration and willingness to participate in a group program for our patients and families at Novant Health Hemby Children's Hospital.
+Our patients, families and team members are very appreciative of your support!
 We have developed our guidelines and processes to ensure all events, visits, and programs are safe and successful.
 We appreciate your cooperation in complying with our special events guidelines and requirements.

 Please understand that our calendar of events for the patients are made at least one month in advance and are designed first and foremost to support our patients care and well-being.
 Overscheduling events and activities can lead to delayed recovery and outcomes.
 We will do our best to accommodate the visit at a mutually agreed upon time, but reserve the right to cancel or change the visit details after scheduling.